philipthomasthoughtworker/My-System-Designs/Address-Standardization-Facade.md

     * Core object can be made up of many other objects (composition).
     * One object is another object (inheritance)
 * **Data schema design.**
-  * Azure Cosmos DB Graph Gremlin API
-    * Vertices(Nodes) are standardized and validated Customers
-    * Edges defines the relationship between Customers (Buyer/Supplier).
-If a Customer is "buying from", "supplying to", or "billing" another Customer
   * Azure Cache for Redis
     * Key being a hash of a standardized customer address
     * Value is the actual standadized customer address (without additional vendor specific information on response)
-    * Eviction policy was least frequently used (LFU) and cache invalidated once a month after third-party vendor does updates.
+    * Eviction policy was least frequently used (LFU)
+    * Cache invalidated once a month after third-party vendor performs updates.
 #### Understanding Bottlenecks
 * **Data integrity from the originating legacy invoice systems.**
-* **Cross-functional teams confidence level on determining the correct events from originating legacy invoice systems to master buyers and suppliers.**
-* **Determing ownership of the anti-corruption layers.**
-* **Determining the most effecient partition key for logical partition.**
 * **Determining the most complete and reliable address standardization vendor.**
 #### Scaling your abstract design
 * **Vertical scaling**